-Since their enactment in 2012, the use of the new consorting regime by NSW police has come under significant controversy.
+Since their enactment in 2012, the use of consorting laws by NSW police has come under significant scrutiny.
 The consorting law legislation was introduced into parliament by the O’Farrell government, ostensibly in response to rising gun violence attributed to motorcycle club members and organised crime gangs.

-The warned individual must have been associating with at least two at least two offenders , and met with them at least twice.
+The warned individual must have been associating with at least two offenders , and met with them at least twice.
 Consorting has previously been found to include meeting in person, or communicating over the phone, or the internet.

 The offence attracts a maximum penalty of three years imprisonment, and/or a $16,500 fine.

 The NSW Ombudsman released a scathing report last year, finding the laws have unfairly heavily impacted upon children, family members, the homeless and Aboriginal people, rather than reducing organised crime.

 Charlie Forster, an intellectually disabled man from Inverell, was the first person to be imprisoned for habitual consorting under the new laws in June 2012.